 What it really took in the end was courage – the courage to open up the wounds of the past that had scabbed over.
 Just rip them open and let them hurt and let them bleed and keep washing that infection out so they heal up properly.
 It takes a willingness to be terrified, but knowing that you are terrified in a safe place.
 So that’s the simple cure: dedication, courage, commitment, the willingness to endure hurt and pain and anguish.
 The reward, however, is something more precious than gold — a life filled with peace and comfort and unbelievable joy.
 It is like the sun shining out from the clouds with all its splendor and warmth.
 It is incredible.
 I cannot thank God enough.
 I write this story to give you all hope.
 If one person can be cured of emetophobia, no matter what the story, then you can too.
 God bless you all!

 Update 2007: It is now 5 years since I wrote this story, and I still enjoy a happy, relaxed, phobia-free life!
 I still volunteer in the hospital, and fly all over the world.
 I completed a counseling diploma in psychotherapy in the Vancouver, BC, Canada area.
-I now treat almost exclusively emetophobics.
+I now treat exclusively emetophobics over Skype.

 Update 2010: It is now 8 years and I’m doing great.
 I quit my job as a minister to become a clinical counselor and writer.
 This fall my adult daughter and I contracted the dreaded Norwalk virus, were very sick and vomited many times.
 It was awful (not so much the vomiting part but just the feeling miserable for 24 hours) but amazingly (even to me) I wasn’t the least bit anxious and in 24 hours it was gone and my daughter and I laughed and joked about the ordeal.
 Woo hoo!